 Positive team chemistry draws people in and makes them want to be a part of the group even in the smallest of ways.
 There are numerous stories in sports where the most talented team does not win – however the best TEAM does.
-Great teams build talent from within whether it is a new graduate fresh into the industry, or a seasoned veteran learning new tools to complete tasks more efficiently.
+Great teams build talent from within, whether it’s a new graduate fresh into the industry, or a seasoned veteran learning new tools to complete tasks more efficiently.
 Small issues are resolved quickly and do not fester, large problems turn into even larger learning opportunities.

 How do you know if your team has positive team chemistry?
 Here are a few questions to ask yourself:

 - Are you honest about your weaknesses and comfortable asking a peer for help?

 - Do you feel responsible completing the task at hand because the person sitting next to you is counting on you?

 - When a counterpart is not performing to their abilities, are you able to hold them accountable without starting a feud?

 - Are you open to talking about your areas of strength and willing to teach the person sitting next to you?